Kindergarten and elementary school teachers need to be able to explain concepts in terms young students can understand.

 Kindergarten and elementary school teachers usually must have a bachelor’s degree.
 In addition, public school teachers must have a state-issued certification or license.

-Public kindergarten and elementary school teachers typically need at least a bachelor’s degree in elementary education.
+Public kindergarten and elementary school teachers typically need a bachelor's degree in elementary education.
 Private schools typically have the same requirement.
-Some states also require public kindergarten and elementary school teachers to major in a content area, such as math or science.
+In some states, public schools also require these teachers to major in a content area, such as mathematics.

 Those with a bachelor’s degree in another subject can still become elementary education teachers.
 They must complete a teacher education program to obtain certification to teach.
 Requirements vary by state.